-As of June 30, 2018, the General Fund has an unassigned deficit fund balance.
+As of June 30, 2019, the General Fund has an unassigned deficit fund balance.

-Lack of adequate budgetary controls in 2015 contributed to the significant accumulated deficit at June 30, 2018.
+Lack of adequate budgetary controls in 2015 contributed to the significant accumulated deficit at June 30, 2019.
 The Academy is not in compliance with the Michigan Uniform Accounting and Budgeting Act for its General Fund.

-We recommend that management and the Board of Directors review the 2018-2019 fiscal year budget and continue to work with the State of Michigan to develop a plan to eliminate the unassigned deficit in the General Fund.
+We recommend that management and the Board of Directors review the 2019-2020 fiscal year budget and continue to work with the State of Michigan to develop a plan to eliminate the unassigned deficit in the General Fund.

 A plan of action filed with the State of Michigan.
 The management team has eliminated several jobs and many other expenses.
 The eliminated jobs are being taken over by the new management company or distributed to other administrative employees.
-With regard to cutting expenditures, the new management company has renegotiated the Academy's debt and received concessions from current vendors.
+With regard to cutting expenditures, the new management company has renegotiated the Academy's debt.
 Expenditures of the Academy are being aggressively bid out in a more formal process.
 Refer to our corrective action plan for additional information.